VCU launches ‘comprehensive’ review of Greek life following death of student

 Courtney White, a cousin of Oakes, said the medical examiner told them they were awaiting the results of toxicology tests before announcing results of the autopsy.
 She said the medical examiner had also ruled out that Oakes’s death was caused by head trauma.

-White said previously some partygoers had told the family Oakes tripped and hit his head on a tree while blindfolded during one part of Friday’s party, where he was scheduled to meet the fraternity brother who would guide him through Greek Life.
+White said previously some partygoers had told the family Oakes tripped and hit his head on a tree while blindfolded during one part of Friday’s party, where he was scheduled to meet the fraternity brother who would guide him through Greek life.

 Police and the university officials have declined to comment on that account.
-The Post has been unable to reach people who attended the party.
+The Washington Post has been unable to reach people who attended the party.

 White said she was happy to see VCU was going to review Greek life but said the university still needs to do more.